Cut Paperwork, Not Care.

 The Rural Health Transformation Program is the on-ramp.

 States are leading because states feel the administrative burden first: rural hospitals waiting on approvals, Medicaid programs managing fragmented payer rules, and patients caught between systems that do not talk to each other.
-The federal Rural Health Transformation Program (RHTP) put $50 billion[5] on the table and a one-year planning window — funds already designed for exactly this kind of shared infrastructure.
+The federal Rural Health Transformation Program (RHTP) put $50 billion on the table — and continued funding depends on showing CMS a credible plan you’re actually implementing.

 Delaware moved first.

-It didn’t choose a vendor — it wrote shared, neutral infrastructure into its federal Rural Health Transformation plan, and named Smart Health Network in it.
+Delaware didn’t choose a vendor — it wrote shared, neutral infrastructure into its federal Rural Health Transformation plan, and it is building on infrastructure the state already trusts.

 Delaware’s published Year-3 targets: 75% reduction in prior-authorization response time · 85% clean claims rate · 90% reduction in coverage-error first-pass denials.